 One well-known disadvantage is that Goodman air conditioners don’t compete well with other brands that emphasize greater energy efficiency, with higher SEER models.

 Note: Goodman manufacturing purchased Amana Heating & Cooling in 1997.
-Amana brand is often slightly higher in price, but their biggest pro is the service life, which is typically 15 years.
+Amana brand is often slightly higher in price, but their biggest pro is the service life, which is typically 15 years or longer.

 2 – Day & Night Comfort is a lesser known brand, but it is made by the same company that makes Carrier.

 Day & Night pros include great customer service and affordability.
 Units that are arguably identical to Carrier units sell for hundreds less.
 The SEER ranges from 13 to 19.

 Their biggest con is less-established reputation which stems from lesser market share.
 For larger brands, an occasional bad review is easily overcome by hundreds of satisfied consumers, whereas the lesser known brands are often greatly impacted by harsher reviews.

 3 – Carrier offers models with up to 21 SEER capacity.

 Carrier’s biggest pro is their reputation and their AC units are routinely deemed as highly reliable.
 Carrier is known for offering high-end HVAC products that have the latest advances and bells and whistles to entice you.

 Carrier’s disadvantage comes from the relatively high price of their products, especially when you realize that Day & Night units may very well be the same unit, but you’re paying say $300 more for brand name only. 😉

 4 – York air conditioners range from 13 to 20 SEER and are middle of the road in terms of affordability.
 Their pros would be found if looking into commercial products where they shine, but given that reputation, they are seen as producing decent quality products for residential uses.